 The earning period is the time during which Community Members (including Facilitators and Owners) are allowed to earn points.
 To properly configure point settings in alignment with your preferences, it is imperative that you keep these three things in mind:

 - The Earning Period is continuous.
 There are no "point disabled" days or times between the Start and End of the Earning Period.
 This is in the spirit of our community-centric platform; Yellowdig Communities persist over time, and Yellowdig conversations can last for weeks, months, or even years.
-To accommodate recesses such as Spring Break, use a proportionate weekly buffer.
+To accommodate recesses such as Spring Break, use a proportionate periodic buffer.
 (For maximal precision, use the formula in the section below.)

 - If the Start Date does not match the End Date, or the Start Hour does not match the End Hour, then the remainder period—or the number of hours that remain after dividing the Earning Period by (24 × 7)—will be automatically added to Week 1.
 For example, IF